Pasta with Chickpeas (Pasta e Ceci)

 • Cook for 10 minutes and turn the heat off.

-• Remove the rosemary, blend half of the chickpea or smash the potatoes with the back of a spoon.
-This step makes the broth thicker.
+• Remove the rosemary, blend half of the chickpeas, or smash the potatoes with the back of a spoon.
+This step thickens the broth.

 Top view of a white Dutch oven full of chickpeas and broth with an immersion blender pureeing part of the chickpeas.

-• Bring to the boil, add the pasta, reduce the heat, and cook gently.
+• Bring to a boil, add the pasta, reduce the heat, and cook gently.

 • When the pasta is done, adjust the seasoning and stir in a handful of chopped parsley.

-• Serve with freshly ground black pepper, a drizzle of extra virgin olive oil and grated parmesan cheese if you wish.
+• Serve with freshly ground black pepper, a drizzle of extra virgin olive oil, and grated parmesan cheese.

 Top view of a Dutch oven full of thick chickpea soup, ditalini pasta and chopped parsley.